Jim McElwain: University of Florida

 McElwain was hired as head coach of the University of Florida Gators in December 2014 by athletics director Jeremy Foley.

-The Gators won in McElwain's debut on September 5, 2015 against New Mexico State by a score of 61–13.
-The Gators' regular season record under McElwain was 10–2, which included a 38–10 upset against No. 3 Ole Miss that moved the Gators to #11 the following week.
-After the suspension of quarterback Will Grier, the Gators lost to LSU 35-28.
+The Gators won in McElwain's debut on September 5, 2015, against New Mexico State by a score of 61–13.
+McElwain led the Gators to a 6–0 start, which included a 38–10 upset against No. 3 Ole Miss that moved the Gators to #11 the following week.
+The Gators' regular season record under McElwain was 10–2.
+After the suspension of quarterback Will Grier, the Gators lost to LSU 35–28.
 McElwain led the Gators to their first SEC Eastern Division championship since 2009 with a 9–7 win over Vanderbilt, becoming the first coach to win an SEC Eastern Division championship in his first year.
-After clinching the SEC Eastern Division championship, the Gators suffered consecutive blowout losses to Florida State, Alabama, and Michigan by a combined score of 97-22.
+After clinching the SEC Eastern Division championship, the Gators suffered consecutive blowout losses to Florida State in the regular season finale, to Alabama in the SEC Championship, and to Michigan in the Citrus Bowl, by a combined score of 97–22.

 McElwain was named the 2015 SEC Coach of the Year in his first season as the head coach of Florida.

 McElwain won a second consecutive Eastern Division title in 2016.
-However, that season saw a second-half collapse against Tennessee and blowout losses to Arkansas, Florida State, and Alabama.
+However, that season saw a second-half collapse against Tennessee and blowout losses to Arkansas, Florida State, and Alabama in the SEC Championship.

-McElwain became the target of online ridicule in 2017 when a photo of a man who looks similar to him, naked and in a compromising position with a shark on a boat, surfaced on the internet.
-McElwain denied the allegations that he was the man in the photo, who was subsequently identified as a retired New York City police officer.
+Florida started off the 2017 season with a 33–17 loss to Michigan.
+After a narrow 26–20 victory over Tennessee off of a game-winning Hail Mary throw, Florida defeated Kentucky 28–27 and Vanderbilt 38–24.
+On October 7, LSU defeated Florida 17–16.
+In the following game, Texas A&M defeated Florida 19–17.

 During an October 23 press conference, McElwain alluded to death threats against himself and his players.
 Later that day, Florida officials revealed that McElwain offered "no additional details" about those threats.
 According to ESPN, this led school officials to seriously consider firing McElwain for cause.